jhernand/image-inspector/README.md

 tool, so make sure you have it installed in in your `$PATH` before trying to build.
 The `make` command will automatically create and populate the `vendor` directory.

-To build the image-inspector you can run this command:
+To build the `image-inspector` binary you can run this command:

     $ make

+To build the container image with the `image-inspector` binary inside use the `image` target:

+    $ make image

 # Running as a container